Wake Up Water® vs MTE®: Different Generations of Energy Drinks

 • Gut support

-Wake Up Water’s clean energy drink mix offers a different set of benefits in its caffeine + electrolyte mix, since caffeine is an agonist:
+Wake Up Water’s clean energy drink mix offers a different set of benefits in its caffeine and electrolyte mix:

 • Energy boost